 According to the National Institute of Health ("NIH"), there are more than 43.7 million Americans afflicted with Alzheimer's, BD, MDD and PTSD.
 The rise in the prevalence of these diseases/disorders and the various risks, such as high stress, substance abuse, and advancements in a combination of drugs are primarily propelling market growth.
 Advancements in technology allowing more accurate diagnosis/detection of Alzheimer's, BD, MDD, and PTSD are also positively influencing market growth.
 Other factors, such as increasing research and development activities (via clinical trials) and investments by the government to improve the healthcare industry, are expected to further drive market growth.
 Additionally, increased awareness about Alzheimer's, BD, MDD and PTSD via the various disease/disorder-specific non-profit organizations is accelerating market growth.
 The potential marketplace for a commercialized therapy or treatment would be tremendously significant with large financial support available from numerous national and international pharmaceutical companies and various governments and worldwide agencies.
-We were founded with a mission to further develop AL001 and ALZN002, by funding them through human clinical trials administered by the FDA and ultimately, if successful, potentially making them available to the market.
+We were founded with a mission to further develop AL001 and ALZN002, by funding them through human clinical trials administered by the FDA and ultimately, if successful, making them available to the public.

-Patient Population in the United States AL001 ALZN002 Alzheimer's Disease 6.7 Million 6.7 Million Bipolar Disorder ("BD") 7 Million Major Depressive Disorder ("MDD") 21 Million Post-Traumatic Stress Disorder ("PTSD") 9 Million Total Patient Population 43.7 Million 6.7 Million
+Patient Population AL001 ALZN002

+Alzheimer's Disease 6.9 Million 6.9 Million

+Bipolar Disorder ("BD") 7 Million

+Major Depressive Disorder ("MDD") 21 Million

+Post-Traumatic Stress Disorder ("PTSD") 9 Million

+Total Patient Population 43.9 Million 6.9 Million